 Engagement defines how architects interact with an organization.
 It defines how the organization selects and governs its people and what processes they utilize.
 It is how you map the roles of architecture to the work of architecture which delivers and demonstrates value to the company.

 It is in effect how each architect in the company touches the rest of the business officially and unofficially.
-In short engagement is everything of significance you do at work.
+In short, engagement is everything of significance you do at work.

-Engagement Model is a set of conversations, rules and task expectations between a team and their expected partners which align different levels of thinking and strategy
+The Engagement Model is a set of conversations, rules and task expectations between a team and their expected partners which align different levels of thinking and strategy

 Organizational or company level – senior leadership with chief architect, with strategic documents/priorities/metrics